 At his financial peak in 1929, Livermore was worth the equivalent of $1.5 billion in today’s money.
 The US trader followed his own strategies driven by price patterns and volume analysis.
 Jesse Livermore shorted the Stock Market Crash of 1929 having been bearish about the market.

 Paulson, of the Paulson & Co. hedge fund, made billions in 2007 by successfully short selling the US subprime mortgage lending market, to the detriment of numerous US homeowners.
 By using credit default swaps, Paulson was able to successfully bet against the subprime market, pocketing over $4 billion dollars from his bearish trading strategy.

 A trader doesn’t need to be just bullish or bearish in their attitudes, either in the short term or long term.
-Whilst a trader might be bullish that prices will rise over the long term, but be bearish in the short term so seek to follow alternative trading strategies for the immediate time being.
+Whilst a trader might be bullish that prices will rise over the long term but be bearish in the short term, so seek to follow alternative trading strategies for the immediate time being.